Apoorva-Raghuvanshi/IoT-HOME-AUTOMATION/README.md

 https://github.com/Apoorva-Raghuvanshi/IoT-HOME-AUTOMATION/assets/139733701/d08bb5c6-473b-47c4-b570-5ba3f101238b

-1.On pressing 1 on the virtual terminal , the light will turn ON 2.On pressing 2 on the virtual terminal , the light will turn OFF 3.On pressing 3 on the virtual terminal , the fan will turn ON 4.On pressing 4 on the virtual terminal , the fan will turn OFF 5.On pressing 5 on the virtual terminal , both light and fan will turn ON 6.On pressing 6 on the virtual terminal , both light and fan will turn OFF
+1. On pressing 1 on the virtual terminal , the light will turn ON
+2. On pressing 2 on the virtual terminal , the light will turn OFF
+3. On pressing 3 on the virtual terminal , the fan will turn ON
+4. On pressing 4 on the virtual terminal , the fan will turn OFF
+5. On pressing 5 on the virtual terminal , both light and fan will turn ON
+6. On pressing 6 on the virtual terminal , both light and fan will turn OFF

 # CIRCUIT DIAGRAM: